-Paul Bruss, P.E., provides technical expertise for surface and ground water related projects, including surface and ground water quantifications, water budget analyses, preparation of water augmentation and exchange plans, surface and ground water interaction analyses, historical consumptive use analyses, monthly and yearly accounting of water use and data analysis.
+Paul Bruss, P.E., provides technical expertise for surface and ground water related projects, including water budget analyses, historical consumptive use analyses, preparation of water augmentation and exchange plans, surface and ground water quantifications and interaction analyses, and preparation of water use accounting.

 Paul earned a Bachelor of Science in Civil Engineering and a Master of Science in Civil Engineering from Kansas State University.
 His master’s research involved modeling ground water resources and use throughout western Kansas and developing important correlations between agricultural production and ground water use in the Ogallala aquifer.

-Paul is a registered Professional Engineer in the State of Colorado and is a member of the American Water Resources Association, the National Ground Water Association and the Colorado Ground Water Association.
+Paul is a registered Professional Engineer in the State of Colorado and is a member of the Colorado Section of the American Water Resources Association, the National Ground Water Association and the Colorado Groundwater Association.

 Tara Meininger.
 P.E., performs technical water right decree reviews, hydrologic analyses, historic consumptive use analyses and field data collection in support of a comprehensive range of water projects.